Fauré Le Page: Revolutionary commitments

-"-M. Lepage, arquebusier, on Tuesday 27th July, deemed it his duty to oppose himself to the pillaging of the antique and precious firearms in his shops; he wanted to undertake himself, along with his employees, regular distribution of anything of use for the personal defense of his compatriots.
+"-M. Lepage, arquebusier, on Tuesday 27 July, deemed it his duty to oppose himself to the pillaging of the antique and precious firearms in his shops; he wanted to undertake himself, along with his employees, regular distribution of anything of use for the personal defense of his compatriots.
 During these three days, Mr. Le Page incessantly distributed firearms and munitions to everybody; on the morning of the 27th, he provided a hundred and twenty pounds of gunpowder.
 Since Tuesday, there has been a continuous flow of people in his shop; firearms were distributed at all hours, his eighty-five-year-old father helped him throughout.
 Patriotism is clearly hereditary in the Le Page family.
 During the first revolution, Mr. Le Page, arquebusier, gave up his stores three times to the defenders of freedom; today Mr. Le Page his son, has kept only his national gun and at the moment, along with all his triumphant fellow-citizens, he is under arms in his municipality."

+During the fighting on rue Saint-Honoré, eyewitnesses recounted:

 "While the Swiss Guard lying in ambush in the houses of rue Saint-Honoré was organizing the rue de Richelieu, one could see the ladies from Lepage go out into the street to distribute lead and other metals to the brave citizens who were fighting uncovered amidst the bullets."

 "There are, however, two facts one must take note of because they are clues about popular sentiment.
 We know that on the 27th and 28th, all the signs of the patented arms dealers were either vandalized or broken.
 The gunsmith Le Page's sign, rue de Richelieu, read: Arquebusier of His Royal Highness Monseigneur the Duke of Orleans.
 The people had crossed out in black His Royal Highness and had neatly respected the name of the Duke of Orleans".